 What limitations should I be aware of prior to implementing online proctoring with Lumen Courseware?

 There is a fee for proctored exams which may be covered by your institution, or incurred directly by your students.
 With the COVID-19 outbreak, many proctoring services are waiving their fees.

 Many online proctoring services require the use of a webcam as well as screen recording software to record the test taker for identification and to reduce cheating.
-High speed internet access and reliable computer setup is required for the proctoring session to run without technical problems.
+High-speed internet access and reliable computer setup are required for the proctoring session to run without technical problems.
 For students who might not have access to either, alternate accommodations should be considered (see below).